They’re the Young Women of NASCAR and They Totally Rock

 “My granddaughter loves you, she said ‘I want to be just like you,’” one fan told her.

-At the end of the row, Amanda West, a 17-year-old high school senior from Colchester, CT, leaned on the front right wheel of her car.
+At the end of the row, Amanda West, a 17-year-old high school senior from Colchester, Connecticut, leaned on the front right wheel of her car.
 A handful of glossy postcards with a photo of her car and a wicker basket of Halloween candy rested on the hood.

-“A girl came up to me the other day and asked, ‘How old were you when you got into this?’ and I said ‘Four years old,’” West said.
+“A girl came up to me the other day and asked, ‘How old were you when you got into this?’ and I said ‘4 years old,’” West said.
 “And her mother said, ‘See you can do it!’
 So I want to encourage little girls.”